-In May, the Shakespeare Theatre Company (STC) will bring audiences back to Sidney Harman Hall for the first time during the pandemic.
-Only there will be no actors this; instead, the audience will take the stage for “Blindness,” an adaptation of the José Saramago novel by playwright Simon Stephens and performed by Juliet Stevenson, known for roles such as her BAFTA-nominated performance in “Madly, Truly, Deeply (1992).”
+In May, the Shakespeare Theatre Company (STC) will bring audiences back to Sidney Harman Hall for the first time during the pandemic, only there will be no actors.
+Instead, the audience will take the stage for “Blindness,” an adaptation of the José Saramago novel by playwright Simon Stephens and performed by Juliet Stevenson, known for roles such as her BAFTA-nominated performance in “Madly, Truly, Deeply (1992).”

 The story takes place in an unknown city beset by an epidemic of vision loss.
 Stevenson voices an optician’s wife who, immune to the contagion, has to lead her now-blind husband and his patients through the apocalyptic scenario.

 In a staging that looks as much like an art installation, showgoers sit six feet apart beneath an array of lights that change with the plot.
 Like the characters in the story, they don’t see Stevenson, but only experience her voice through a set of binaural (3D) headphones provided by the theatre.
 The classically-trained British actress says she’s never been a part of anything like it in her forty-year career.

 “Without being too boastful,” Stevenson says, “I don’t think there’s been anything like this before.”